Making your own jam is actually easier than you think. It tastes incredible and makes a great gift to!

 Before you start

 The rule of thumb when cooking jam.
 Cooking jam requires only a bit of calculating, some stirring and cleanliness.
 That’s all.
 The most common ratio of fruit to sugar is 2:1, for example, 1 kg of fruit requires 500 gr of jam sugar (high pectin sugar).
 The pectin in the jam sugar ensures a proper set for homemade jams and jellies.
-If you are using regular sugar make sure to add pectin, either in fluid form (e.g. CERTO premium liquid fruit pectin) or as a powder (e.g. SURE JELL premium fruit pectin).
+If you are using regular sugar make sure to add pectin, either in a fluid form (e.g. CERTO premium liquid fruit pectin) or as a powder (e.g. SURE JELL premium fruit pectin).
 Cut large fruit in smaller pieces and combine with the sugar in a pot.
 Turn up the heat and bring all the ingredients to the boil.
 Boil hard for 3 – 5 minutes.
 Sticking to the cooking time is crucial because, during the boiling process, the pectin develops its firming effect, which doesn’t show until the jam cooled down.
 If you don’t like chunky jams, you may puree the fruit.

 Sterilize the jars and their lids to get rid of any bacteria.
 Either put them in the sink (lids unscrewed from jars) and cover them with boiling water from the kettle, filling the jars with the water; or simmer them, completely immersed, in a very large pan of boiling water for 10 minutes; or lay the jars and lids on a baking tray in the oven and heat them at around 100°C/225°F. And if you have a good dishwasher with a very hot cycle you can sterilize them in there as well.

-The wrinkle test is a simple way to check if you jam has the right consistency.
+The wrinkle test is a simple way to check if your jam has the right consistency.
 Spoon a little jam onto a cold saucer.
 Leave for 30 secs, then push with your finger; if the jam wrinkles and doesn’t flood to fill the gap, it is ready.
 If not, turn the heat back on and boil for 2 mins more, then turn off the heat and do the wrinkle test again.
 Repeat until ready.

 Create a vacuum.
 Ladle the boiling hot jam into the sterilized jars, filling to just below the rim.
 Close the jars with a lid and turn them upside down for 10 minutes.
 Turn the jars back up again and wait until fully cooled.
 With this simple method, your jam will be hermetically sealed and can be stored for up to 1 year in a cool, dry place.
 Refrigerate after opening.